 Use SouthEast Verifi

-All SouthEast Bank debit cards are equipped with SouthEast Verifi, a 24/7 fraud protection service.
+All SouthEast Bank debit cards are equipped with SouthEast Verifi, a 24/7 fraud monitoring service.
 Southeast Bank will monitor your cards and alert you of any transactions that share characteristics with unauthorized purchases.
 You can also be notified by text message when suspicious purchases are attempted.

 If you report the transaction as unauthorized, Southeast Bank will disable your existing debit card and issue you a new one to protect against fraudulent charges.